-Out-of-Network Providers: The allowed amount for care rendered by out-of-network providers is often determined by the Blue Cross and/or Blue Shield plan where services are rendered.
-This amount may be based on the negotiated rate payable to in-network providers or may be based on the average charge for the care in the area.
+Out-of-Network Providers: In accordance with Blue Cross and Blue Shield of Alabama's applicable provider payment policies in effect at the time the service is rendered, the allowed amount for care rendered by out-of-network providers may be based on the negotiated rate payable to in-network providers for the care in the area, may be based on the average charge for the care in the area, or may be based on a percentage of what Medicare would typically pay for the care in the area (or, if no Medicare rates are available, an approximation of what Medicare would pay for care using various sources), or in accordance with applicable Federal law.
 In other cases, Blue Cross and Blue Shield of Alabama determines the allowed amount using historical data and information from various sources such as, but not limited to:

-- The charge or average charge for the same or a similar service; - Pricing data from the local Blue Cross and/or Blue Shield plan where services are rendered; - The relative complexity of the service; - The in-network allowance in Alabama for the same or a similar service; - Applicable state healthcare factors; - The rate of inflation using a recognized measure; and, - Other reasonable limits, as may be required with respect to outpatient prescription drug costs.
+- The charge or average charge for the same or a similar service; - The relative complexity of the service; - The in-network allowance in Alabama for the same or a similar service; - Applicable state healthcare factors; - The rate of inflation using a recognized measure; and, - Other reasonable limits, as may be required with respect to outpatient prescription drug costs.

-For services provided by an out-of-network provider, the provider may bill the member for charges in excess of the allowed amount.
+For services provided by certain out-of-network providers, the provider may bill the member for charges in excess of the allowed amount.
 The allowed amount will not exceed the amount of the provider's charge.

-For emergency services for medical emergencies provided within the emergency room department of an out-of-network hospital, the allowed amount will be determined in accordance with the requirements of the Patient Protection and Affordable Care Act.
+For out-of-network emergency services for medical emergencies or for air ambulance services, the allowed amount will be determined in accordance with the requirements of the applicable Federal law.